WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 # Transport Layer

-Any responsibility of the transport layers is to provide an end to end crypto layer equivalent to DTLS and and they must ensure adequate congestion control.
+Any responsibility of the transport layer is to provide an end to end crypto layer equivalent to DTLS and they must ensure adequate congestion control.

 The MTI transport layer is QUIC with packets sent in an unreliable mode.